RiddhiAiran/Basic-Python-Projects/25_Followers_Faceoff/README.md

-# 🎭 Higher or Lower Game
+# 🎭 Followers_Faceoff

-Welcome to the **Higher or Lower Game**!
+Welcome to the **Followers_Faceoff**!
 Test your knowledge of celebrities and social media by guessing who has more followers.
 Can you set a new high score?

 ---